The Best Supplements to Help Thyroid Function

 What vitamins and minerals does the thyroid need?

 Geez!
 That’s a long list!
 Yep.
-That just shows you how important the nutrients we put in our body can be to overall organ function.
+That shows you how important the nutrients we put in our body can be to overall organ function.
+These supplements are not only the best supplements for thyroid function, but also for your whole body to function properly.

 What nutrition does my body need?

-According to government sources Americans are totally missing the mark in terms of eating fruits and vegetables, and exceeding in added sugar, unhealthy fats and sodium.
-Americans eat LESS THAN 2 cups of veggies and LESS THAN 1 cup of fruit per day!
+According to government sources, Americans are totally missing the mark in terms of eating fruits and vegetables and exceeding in added sugar, unhealthy fats, and sodium.
+Americans eat LESS THAN 2 cups of veggies and LESS THAN 1 cup of fruit daily!
 You know there is a reason your mom always told you to eat your veggies!
 Or maybe she didn’t…

-That is the Standard American Diet also called SAD or the Modern Urban Diet, MUD!
+That is the Standard American Diet, also known as SAD or the Modern Urban Diet, MUD!
 Yes, we eat SAD MUD.

-Dr Axe did a great article on Ultra-Processed foods.
-He found that 60% of the American diet consists of highly processed foods like cereals, breads, cookies, frozen dinners and soda!
+Dr. Axe wrote a great article on Ultra-Processed foods.
+He found that 60% of the American diet consists of highly processed foods like cereals, breads, cookies, frozen dinners, and soda!
 This is insane!
-These foods ultimately cause obesity, heart disease – oh come on…ya’ll know this!
+These foods ultimately cause obesity and heart disease—oh come on…ya’ll know this!

 What you may not realize is you’re killing your thyroid in the process because of malnutrition.
 Over-consumptive Malnutrition.
 Thank you Jeffrey Bland, PhD, my mentor!